-When choosing a pet food for your senior cat, consider the following nutritional guidelines:
+When choosing pet food for your senior cat, consider the following nutritional guidelines:

-- Older cats (11 years+) usually require calorie-dense cat food.
+- Older cats (11 years+) usually require calorie-dense foods.

-- Look for cat food that contains 30-40% good-quality, digestible protein (dry matter basis) – as long as your cat has no chronic diseases.
+- Look for foods that contain 30-40% quality, digestible protein (dry matter basis), as long as your cat has no chronic diseases.

-- Smell and palatability are important to consider because older cats can lose their appetite.
+- Smell and palatability are important because older cats can sometimes lose their appetite.

-- Senior cats should be fed small but regular portions to encourage digestion.
+- Senior cats should be fed small, regular portions to aid digestion.

-- If your cat has an age-related illness, they may require a medically formulated pet food.
+- If your cat has an age-related illness, then it may require a medically-formulated cat food.

-Humans require fewer calories as they move into old age, but cats are not the same.
-Most vets agree that senior cats (11+) need just as many calories as younger cats (and sometimes more!).
+Most vets agree that senior cats (11+) need just as many calories as younger cats, and sometimes more.

-These guidelines are provided by the National Research Council.
-If your cat is already underweight or overweight for their breed, their daily caloric requirements may be different, so speak to your vet.
+The National Research Council provides these guidelines.
+If your cat is already underweight or overweight based on breed, its daily caloric requirements may differ.

-As you’ve probably noticed, there are specially formulated cat foods for “senior” cats.
+There are specially formulated cat foods for senior cats.
 But what’s so special about senior cat food?
 If you pick a good-quality, reputable brand, the cat food will have many (if not all) of the following characteristics:

 - 30-40% (dry basis adjusted) digestible protein from whole, single sources.
-Look for cat foods that contain muscle meat or organ meat at the top of the ingredients list; look out for ingredients like “chicken” “pig’s heart” or “fresh liver.”
+Look for cat foods that contain muscle meat or organ meat at the top of the ingredients list.
+Seek out ingredients like chicken, pig’s heart, or fresh liver.

 - Added vitamin E (tocopherol) and vitamin C to promote kidney functioning.